WICG/first-party-sets/README.md

 This proposal is consistent with the same-origin policy.
 That is, Web Platform features must not use first-party sets to make one origin's state directly accessible to another origin in the set.
 For example, if a.example and b.example are in the same first-party set, the same-origin policy would still prevent `https://a.example` from accessing `https://b.example`'s cookies or IndexedDB databases.

-# Clearing Site Data on set transitions
+# Clearing Site Data on Set Transitions
 Sites can switch the First-Party Set that they are a member of.
 We need to pay attention to these transitions so that they don’t link user identities across all the FPSs they’ve historically been in.
 The concrete goals that we aim to achieve are as follows:

 *   Preserve user expectations that their browsing activity is scoped/partitioned to “party” (as defined by First-Party Set).